 With Pamela Annas and Susan Gushee O’Malley.
 “Radical Teaching and the Food Justice Movement.”
 Radical Teacher 98 (2014).

-“’Irreverence and the American Spirit’: Immigrant Parents, American Adolescents, and the Invention of the Generation Gap.”
+“‘This Terrible American Freedom’: The Invention of the Generation Gap, 1890-1930.”
 History by Generations: Generational Dynamics in Modern History.
 Hart Berghoff et al., eds.
 Göttingen: Wallstein Verlag, 2013.

 “Masculinity & National Identity on the Early American Stage.”
 Literature Compass 9, 2 (February 2012).